Parks controversy, recall effort linger over council

 “Whatever happens, I’ll just have to deal with it,” Forte said.

-Forte already had resigned as park board liaison in June, when Councilman Chris Moreno and others on the council voiced concerns over the issue.
+Forte already had resigned as park board liaison in July, after Councilman Chris Moreno and others on the council voiced concerns over the issue.
 Subsequently a group of residents who disapprove of Moreno’s conduct in office have started a petition drive to force a recall election on him.

 On Thursday at the City Council meeting, Kent Ruehter, a spokesman for Lee’s Summit Citizens for Responsible Government, asked Moreno to resign.
 He said Moreno’s behavior was not only unacceptable but counter-productive.
 He said the group had gathered about 650 signatures, exceeding the number needed to force a recall election.